filsch/hypertension_prediction_models_hunt_study/risk_model_markdown.md

 #### The Framingham risk model

-The Framingham risk model was the only externally developed model we could find that we were able to implement using the available variables in the HUNT Study data \[[5](#ref-RN10737)\] .
+The Framingham risk model was the only externally developed model we could find in the literature that we could implement using the available HUNT Study data \[[5](#ref-RN10737)\] .
 To encourage reproduction and further external validation, we include the model used here.
 This model only require the following variables in the dataframe/tibble provided to the ‘newdata’ argument: *Age*, *systolic BP*, *diastolic BP*, *BMI*, *sex*, *smoking status* and *family history of hypertension*.

 Note that the data must be in its original form when the Framingham risk model is used, i.e., without preprocessing.
-See Table in S4 Table in the development article for details on adaptations made to the model to fit the available data in the HUNT Study \[main article\].
+See Table in S4 Table in the development article for details on model adaptations to fit the available HUNT Study data \[ref to preprint\].

 ``` r
 # Note the use of example_data and not prepped_example_data